Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Dover Heights has 48 active public transport stops, all of which are bus stops.
 These stops are served by 34 different routes that together facilitate 1,528 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average being located 129 meters from the nearest stop.
+Residents enjoy excellent transport accessibility, with an average distance of 129 meters to the nearest stop.

-On average, there are 218 trips per day across all routes, which equates to approximately 31 weekly trips per individual stop.
+Buses run approximately 218 times a day across all routes, resulting in about 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport